 Practices

-This guide covers code organization, patterns, and architectural decisions.
-For guidance on code formatting and visual presentation, see the Code Style.
+This guide covers language-neutral code organization, design patterns, and architectural principles.
+For formatting and visual presentation guidance, see the code style guide.

 General Principles